-Schedule of Findings and Responses For the Year Ended June 30, 2020
+Schedule of Findings and Responses For the Year Ended June 30, 2021

-Criteria - The segregation of duties and responsibilities between different individuals for custody of assets and record keeping for those assets is an important control activity needed to adequately protect the Authority's assets and ensure accurate financial reporting.
+2021-001 Criteria - The segregation of duties and responsibilities between different individuals for custody of assets, record keeping for those assets, and reconciliation of those asset accounts is an important control activity needed to adequately protect the Authority's assets and ensure accurate financial reporting.

-Condition - Presently the same individual performs all accounting functions; receives cash payments, makes bank deposits, writes checks, and prepares monthly financial summaries.
+Condition - The same individual performs all accounting functions; receives emergency service related cash payments, makes bank deposits, writes checks, reconciles the monthly bank statements and prepares monthly financial summaries.